braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 Previously with the Canvas V1 workflow, a Full Step was added by default whenever you created any step in your user journey.
 Now with Canvas V2, these Full Steps are replaced by different Canvas components, which gives you the benefit of increased visibility and customization for your editing experience.
 You can immediately see all your Canvas components from the Canvas Step Toolbar.

-### Canvas step branching
+### Branching

-Steps in Canvas V2 can branch, or split into multiple steps, only using path steps such as Audience Paths or Action Paths.
+Steps in Canvas V2 can [branch]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/branching/), or split into multiple steps, only using path steps such as [Audience Paths]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/audience_paths/) or [Action Paths]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/action_paths/).
 These steps have a maximum branch size of seven groups and an Everyone Else group.
 For more than seven groups, simply create another path step connected to the Everyone Else path.

-### Canvas step behavior
+### Step behavior

 Previously with the Canvas V1 workflow, each Full Step included delay and schedule settings, exception events, audience filters, message configuration, and message advancement options all in one step.
 Moving forward, these settings will be separate, which makes your Canvas step building experience more customizable and also introduces some differences in functionality.

 ### Message Step advancement

-Message Steps advance all users who enter the step.
+[Message Steps]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) advance all users who enter the step.
 There is no more requirement to specify message advancement behavior, which makes configuring the step simpler.
 This does mean that if you want to implement the **Advance when message sent** option, you would need to use a separate Audience Paths Step.

 ### Delay "in" behavior

-Delay Steps will wait the entire delay time before proceeding to the next step.
+[Delay Steps]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/delay_step/) will wait the entire delay time before proceeding to the next step.

 Let's say we have a Delay Step where the delay is set to send your user to the next step in one day at 2pm.
 A user enters the step at 2:01pm on April 13.
 For Canvas V1, the user would proceed to the next step at 2pm on April 14, which is less than one day from the entry time.
 For Canvas V2, the user would proceed to the next step at 2pm on April 15.
 Note that this is the same time, but more than one day from the entry time.

 ### Intelligent Timing behavior

-Since Intelligent Timing is stored in the Message Step, delays will be applied prior to Intelligent Timing calculations.
+Since [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) is stored in the Message Step, delays will be applied prior to Intelligent Timing calculations.

 Let's say we have a Delay Step set to send a user to the next step after one day using Intelligent Timing.
 A user enters the step at 2:01pm on April 13, and Intelligent Timing for the given message channel is 2pm.
 For Canvas V1, the user would receive the message at 2pm on April 14, which is less than one day from the entry time.
 For Canvas V2, the user would receive the message at 2pm on April 15 instead, which is more than one day from the entry time.